The Powerful Advantages of Trading the E-Mini and Micro E-Mini S&P 500 Futures over Stocks, ETFs and Forex

 9. No Pattern Day Trader Rule

-Futures daytrade accounts can be opened with as little as $3,000 and do not have any Pattern Daytrader Rules associated with them.
+Futures daytrade accounts can be opened with as little as $3,000 ($500 for Micro trading) and do not have any Pattern Daytrader Rules associated with them.
 Of course only risk capital should be used no matter what the amount is that you choose to start with.

 The SEC describes a stock trader who executes 4 or more daytrades in 5 business days, provided the number of daytrades are more than six percent of the customer’s total trading activity for that same five-day period, as a Pattern Daytrader.
 As a Pattern Daytrader you are required to have a minimum of $25,000 starting capital and cannot fall below this amount.

-The Emini S&P futures trade about an average of 2 million times a day which allows for great price action, volatility and speedy execution.
-At a current approximate value of $140,000, that is almost $300 billion changing hands every trading day.
+The Emini and Micro EMini S&P futures trade millions of times a day which allows for great price action, volatility and speedy execution.
+At a current approximate value of $215,000 and $21,500 that is almost half a trilion dollars changing hands every trading day.

 Not all stocks and Forex markets are as liquid which means movements can be shaky and erratic, making daytrading more difficult.
 Forex firms like to make the claim that the over the counter foreign exchange market trades more than one trillion Dollars in volume per day, but most people don’t realize is that in most cases you just traded against your broker’s dealing desk rather than the true interbank market.